OpenIndiana/oi-docs/docs/dev/repo-cleanup.md

 rm x* pkg-list
 ```

-Make pkg server to actually use new repository.
+Make pkg server actually use new repository.
 Ensure that you minimise time between disabling pkg server and enabling it again - during this interval it's evidently unusable to the clients.

 ```bash